How to start up a small business that is not one of those here today gone tomorrow situations.

 If you are like I was, you think you already know enough about what you want to do that conducting market research seems a waste of time.
 You just want to start up a small business.

-Failure to do market research and draft a business plan is the # 2 reason why businesses fail.
+to do market research and draft a business plan is the second reason why businesses fail.

 I learned that if I didn’t know the road ahead of me, then all the bumps and hairpin turns were going to throw me off course and I was going to make bad business operating decisions when these occurred…and they will.